GxTeo/Multi-Document-RAG/README.md

 - **Leverage Open Source Large Language Models (LLMs)**: I plan to incorporate more open-source LLMs to avoid reliance of OpenAI models and to provide more flexibility in terms of the models that can be used.
 I also wish that the application can be brought completely offline to avoid privacy issues

 - **Support for More File Types**: Currently, the application supports text documents.
 In the future, i plan to extend the support to other file types, such as JSON, TXT files.
 This will allow the application to retrieve information from a wider range of sources.

+- **Multi-User Authentication**: I plan to add multi-user authentication to the application.
+This will allow multiple users to use the application simultaneously while maintaining their individual settings and data.

+- **Deployment on Google Kubernetes Engine (GKE)**: I plan to deploy the application on GKE.
+This will allow the application to scale to handle multiple users and to take advantage of the robustness and reliability of GKE.